How to Visit Latourell Falls in Oregon (+Photos)

 Visit Latourell Falls, Oregon - Roads and Destinations

-We hiked only a small section of the Latourell Falls Loop Trail, but made sure to walk along the both side of the bridge
+We hiked only a small section of the Latourell Falls Loop Trail, but made sure to walk along across the bridge

 Classic views of Latourell Falls